gluwer/azure-table-node/README.md

 ### commit(cb) - in objects returned by startBatch()

 Sends the batch request.
 Requires only callback function.
 In case of error the callback's first parameter will receive error info for operation that was the reason of the error.
 If the whole batch was committed, second argument will contain array of responses for each operation.

+### generateSAS(table, permissions, expiry, [options])

+Generates and returns the SAS (Shared Access Signature) query string to use in requests.
+The returned query string is already encoded and should be added after the main REST URL and other parameters.
+The `table` is the table for which SAS is generated.
+The `permissions` is a string with up to 4 characters describing permissions allowed on table: `r` (get/querying), `a` (insert), `u` (update), `d` (delete).
+Permissions must be provided in exactly the order mentioned and some operations like upsert may require both insert and update permissions.
+The `expiry` is the Date object with SAS expiration date.
+The `options` is an object with all other optional SAS restrictions:

+* `start` (Date) - date describing time when SAS should start to be valid
+* `policyId` (string) - string with the policy identifier
+* `startPK` (string) - the first partition key that is allowed
+* `startRK` (string) - the first row key that is allowed
+* `endPK` (string) - the last partition key that is allowed
+* `endRK` (string) - the last row key that is allowed

 ## Query object level